assemble/assemble-example/README.md

 > This project will help you get started with Assemble.
 Just download, install the dependencies, and you're off and running!

-Think Assemble seems complicated?
-You might be amazed at how litte you need to get started.
-[This gist](https://gist.github.com/jonschlinkert/9579914) has everything you need to create a 100% complete Assemble project!
+You might be amazed at how little setup is required to start using Assemble.
+[This gist](https://gist.github.com/jonschlinkert/9579914) includes everything you need to create a 100% complete Assemble project!

 ## Getting started